From the Active Insight report presented to Community and Children’s Services Committee on 19 June 2025.

-Data for the study was collected through an online survey, designed and promoted by the client (assume CoL).
-Conducted between January ad March 2025, the survey followed a self-selection format and received 405 responses.
+Data for the study was collected through an online survey, designed and promoted by the client.
+Conducted between January ad March 2025, the survey followed a self-selection format and received 405 responses, with 45% of participants identifying as

 Only 16% of the survey respondents were Golden Lane Estate residents (approx 65 people).